-Magento has officially announced that Magento 1 will reach end of life (EOL) on June 1, 2020.
-No quality fixes or security patches will be deployed for Magento Commerce 1 or Magento Open Source 1 after this date.
+Magento has officially announced that all versions of Magento 1 will become end of life (EOL) on June 1, 2020.
+This means that no quality fixes or security patches will be deployed for Magento 1 after this date.

-As a consequence, using Magento 1 after June 1, 2020 makes your business highly vulnerable to security breaches, and unable to comply with the Payment Card Industry Data Security Standards (PCI DSS).
+If you are using Magento 1, you will need to migrate to Magento 2 or another platform before June 1, 2020.
+If you do not, your business will be vulnerable to security breaches, and will not comply with the Payment Card Industry Data Security Standards (PCI DSS).

 What you need to do